Billplz/Billplz-for-WooCommerce/readme.txt

 = 3.21.8 =
 * FIXED: Prevent X Signature Key from being exposed when PHP display errors is On

-= 3.21.7 =
-* FIXED: Undefined index when upgrading from old verison
-* NEW: Added more hooks
-* REMOVED: Billplz sign up referral link

-= 3.21.6 =
-* FIXED: Undefined index for type variable
-* IMPROVED: Prevent multiple bill from being created if OTHERS option is choosen

 == Installation ==